Compare any two graphics cards:

 Pixel Rate

-The Radeon RX 460 2GB should be a small bit (more or less 9%) faster with regards to full screen anti-aliasing than the Radeon HD 4890 2GB, and also capable of handling higher screen resolutions without slowing down too much. (explain)
+The Radeon RX 460 2GB is just a bit (approximately 9%) faster with regards to AA than the Radeon HD 4890 2GB, and also should be able to handle higher screen resolutions without slowing down too much. (explain)

 Radeon RX 460 2GB 17440 Mpixels/sec